tbrockman/cf-takehome/README.md

   * We use Redis' Time Series for storing link analytics, but without any compaction enabled (which would improve performance and reduce necessary storage)
   * The application is built for local development, and doesn't produce an optimized production build.
 In the case of Next.js, this means re-compiling on requests to pages.
 * Error-handling:
-  * Client doesn't render any sort of useful messages or information when something goes wrong.
+  * Client doesn't render any sort of useful messages or information when something goes wrong (like trying to generate a short link from an invalid URL).
 Luckily nothing ever goes wrong in demos so this won't be apparent to anyone who looks at this.